 I also recommend vitamin D3, which acts as another anti-inflammatory in the body and also mimics hormone activity.
 Sunshine is the best source of vitamin D, which explains why, during the winter months, people often feel blue.
 Adequate levels of vitamin D can balance the hormones that make us feel sad, lonely, or depressed.

-MD: What is the easiest, quickest way to reduce your cortisol levels?
+What is the easiest, quickest way to reduce your cortisol levels?

 Another solution is to address the way you exercise.
 While exercise is an essential part of managing health and balancing your hormones, it can also throw them further out of whack if not managed properly.
 Some forms of exercise, like running, place so much stress on the body that cortisol shoots up.

 My advice is to stop exercising so hard in an obsessive desire to burn calories and start exercising smarter.
-Practice yoga, or go to barre class.
+Practice yoga or go to barre class.
 Add burst training, also known as high-intensity interval training, to your routine.
 It’s incredibly efficient and comes without the persistent cortisol-raising side effect of a long run.

-MD: When should readers turn to a professional for advice?
+When should readers turn to a professional for advice?

-SG: Turn to a professional if your symptoms are serious, causing disability, or don’t improve in two weeks—You may need additional diagnostic testing and detective work.
+SG: Turn to a professional if your symptoms are serious, causing disability, or don’t improve in two weeks—you may need additional diagnostic testing and detective work.